WrestleMania I: Aftermath

 In a new storyline after WrestleMania, Roddy Piper began training Bob Orton as a boxer.
 Hulk Hogan accepted a challenge on the behalf of Mr. T to face Orton in a match on the February 15, 1986 Saturday Night's Main Event V. After Mr. T won the match, Orton and Piper attacked him, leading to a boxing match at WrestleMania 2 between Piper and Mr. T. At the second annual WrestleMania, Piper was disqualified in the fourth round.

-The main event of this inaugural WrestleMania would also be the only time that a tag team match would main event the show until WrestleMania 39 in 2023, when The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against Kevin Owens and Sami Zayn in the main event of Night 1, in what would also be the first time a tag team championship would be defended in the main event.
+The main event of this inaugural WrestleMania would also be the only time that a tag team match would be contested in the main event until WrestleMania 39 in 2023, when The Usos (Jey Uso and Jimmy Uso) defended the Undisputed WWE Tag Team Championship against Kevin Owens and Sami Zayn in the main event of Night 1, in what would also be the first time a tag team championship would be defended in the main event.

 WrestleMania would become considered the company's flagship event.
 It has since become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-Following the advent of Survivor Series in 1987 and then Royal Rumble and SummerSlam in 1988—WWF's four original pay-per-views—the four would eventually be dubbed the "Big Four", with Money in the Bank becoming a part of the "Big Five" in the early 2020s.
+Following the advent of Survivor Series in 1987 and then Royal Rumble and SummerSlam in 1988—WWF's four original pay-per-views—the four would eventually be referred to as the "Big Four".
+From 1993 to 2002, these four along with King of the Ring were referred to as the "Big Five" until King of the Ring was discontinued as an annual PPV after its 2002 event, but in 2021, Money in the Bank began to be referred to as one of the "Big Five".
 WrestleMania would eventually be described as the Super Bowl of sports entertainment.

+Home media and streaming

+The event was released on VHS by Coliseum Video in the United States and in 1991 by Silver Vision in the United Kingdom.
+The home video version removed some parts of the broadcast, such as Liberace's appearance and Junkyard Dog's entrance, but added a short introdcutory welcome package from Vince McMahon.

+It was re-released on DVD in the United Kingdom in May 2004 as the first volume in Silver Vision's Tagged Classics range, and was paired with WrestleMania 2.
+This DVD set was not released in the USA.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+As of September 2026, subscribers in multiple territories, including the US, Canada and the UK, can stream the event on Netflix, thanks to the WWE's ten-year agreement with the company.